-OSAP applicants are automatically considered for Student Access Guarantee funding.
+OSAP applicants are automatically considered for Student Access Guarantee funding and the 30% Off Ontario Tuition Grant.

 Further information and applications can be found on the OSAP website at <http://osap.gov.on.ca>.

 Part-time Students

 Part-time students with demonstrated financial need may qualify for limited loan and/or grant funding.
 To be eligible, you must meet the requirements for a part-time Canada Student Loan and you must have a gross (family) income below specified government guidelines.